OpenID Connect (OIDC) Bearer token authentication

 By default, KeycloakTestResourceLifecycleManager

-uses HTTPS to initialize a Keycloak instance which can be disabled with keycloak.use.https=false
+uses HTTPS to initialize a Keycloak instance, and this can be disabled by using keycloak.use.https=false

 and keycloak.service.client

-You can also use a local inlined public key for testing your quarkus-oidc
+You can use a local inlined public key for testing your quarkus-oidc

 service